 Here are some ways that we can take action to change the world.

 Walk Off Hunger is the annual Fundraiser for FeedMoreWNY.
-St. Paul’s is participating this year.
+The Clarence Clergy Association has once again set up a route this year, and St. Paul’s is invited to participate.

 In the Buffalo region more than 50% of the children live in poverty.
 That means that more than half the children in our region don’t have the access to technology, educational opportunities and enrichment activities that most of the children in our congregation do.

 The Greater Buffalo Racial Equity Roundtable issued a report in 2018 about the inequities in our region and what we could gain as a community if they were addressed.
 You can find the report here – https://cfgb.org/wp-content/